syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ![WinForms datagrid shows to custom column by using the custom renderer](ColumnTypes_images/ColumnTypes_img45.png)

-You can refer to the above prepared sparkline column from [here](https://github.com/SyncfusionExamples/how-to-create-custom-column-in-winforms-datagrid/tree/master/SparklineColumn).
+Refer to the above prepared sparkline column in this following link: [Sparkline column](https://github.com/SyncfusionExamples/how-to-create-custom-column-in-winforms-datagrid/tree/master/SparklineColumn)